Revolvur/eng103a_DevOps/README.md

 Pipeline to keep track of everything

+- Flexibility

-- Flexibility (product owner can add changes)
+Product owner can add changes

+Various tools can be used to approach different problems

+- Robustness

-- Robustness - faster delivery of product
+Faster delivery of product

+Documentation

+Transparent communication channels
+- Cost

-- Cost - cost effective (automating process)
+Cost effective (automating process)

 As DevOps engineers we need to learn how to understand code and not necessarily write it.